dlord/spigot-docker/README.md

 ### Starting an instance

     docker run \
-        --name minecraft-instance \
+        --name spigot-instance \
         -p 0.0.0.0:25565:25565 \
         -d \
+        -it \
         -e DEFAULT_OP=dinnerbone \
         -e MINECRAFT_EULA=true \
         dlord/spigot

-By default, this starts up a Minecraft 1.8.8 server instance.
+By default, this starts up a Spigot 1.8.8 server instance.
 If you wish to start a different server version, you need to set the `MINECRAFT_VERSION` variable to the appropriate version.
-You will need to check Spigot's documentation to determine the supported Minecraft versions.
+You will need to check Spigot's documentation to determine the supported Spigot versions.

 You must set the `DEFAULT_OP` variable on startup.
 This should be your Minecraft username.
 The container will fail to run if this is not set.